-Let’s explore how to create a website with WordPress – the most popular website builder in the world.
+Let’s explore how to build a website with WordPress – the most popular website builder and content management system in the world.

 Difference between WordPress.org and WordPress.com